Frequently Asked Questions

 What If my insurance is not contracted with you?

 If your insurance offers Out of Network (OON) benefits , I can provide you a monthly invoice, called a Superbill, to submit to your insurance for potential reimbursement.
 My out-of-pocket cost is $160 per 50 minute session.
+If you’d like to work with me and use your out-of-network insurance benefits, here’s a simple guide to get started:

 What forms of payment do you accept?